Jim Wells County License Hearing Guide

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-Phone: Call the Texas DPS at the designated number for ALR hearings.
-This number should be readily available on the DPS website.
-Be prepared to provide your driver's license number and arrest information.
+- Phone: Call the Texas DPS.
+This number should be readily available on the DPS website, but it is recommended to contact a DUI attorney for the most up-to-date contact information.
+Be prepared to provide your driver's license number and arrest details.

-Mail: While not recommended due to processing times, you can send a written request to the Texas DPS Driver License Division at the address provided on the DPS website.
-Ensure your request includes your full name, driver's license number, date of birth, arrest date, and a clear statement that you are requesting an ALR hearing.
-Certified mail with return receipt is highly recommended.
+- Mail: You can send a written request to the Texas DPS Driver License Division.
+Include your full name, driver's license number, date of birth, arrest date, and a clear statement that you are requesting an ALR hearing.
+Certified mail with return receipt requested is strongly recommended to prove timely submission.

-What Happens If You Miss the Deadline: If you fail to request a hearing within 15 days, your driver's license will be automatically suspended.
-The length of the suspension depends on whether you took a breath or blood test and, if so, the results.
+What Happens If You Miss the Deadline: If you fail to request an ALR hearing within 15 days of your arrest, your driver's license will be automatically suspended.
+The length of the suspension will depend on whether you took a breath or blood test and, if so, the results.

 Automatic License Suspension